Why choose the British Virgin Islands for your vacation?

 No, you can come alone or as a couple on one of our “Headboat” trips.
 You can also bring a few friends or take all 20 spaces.

 Almost everything!
 Six nights, seven days accommodation in two person cabins, twin or queen, each with private bathroom.
 24 hour air conditioning or natural ventilation through hatches and windows.
 Three meals per day, hors d'oeuvres and snacks.
-All hot and cold drinks including alcoholic drinks and wine with dinner.
-Fuel for diesels, generators and tenders.
-(No fuel surcharges).
+All hot and cold drinks including basic alcoholic drinks and wine with dinner.
 Use of all sporting equipment and scuba tanks, air, weights and snorkeling gear.
 Instruction in water sports except SCUBA.
 Help and guidance from crew including scuba.
 Use of tenders, driven by crew at all times.
-Wifi, Dockage, Local taxes.
+Limited Wifi - suitable for emails only, most days, Dockage.

 Soap, beach towels?